fastenhealth/policy/25-Reseller_Security_Policy.md

 # 25. Reseller Security Policy

-When entering into an agreement to resell Luma Health products, reseller will ensure that their customer follows these Information Security guidelines:
+When entering into an agreement to resell Fasten Health products, reseller will ensure that their customer follows these Information Security guidelines:

 * Customer will develop and maintain a set of Policies, Procedures and Standards relating to Information Security and Data Privacy meeting the requirements of HIPAA as a minimum.
 * Customer will develop and maintain a workforce training program which at minimum covers customers Standards, Policies and Procedures, HIPAA Security and Privacy Rules and Information Security best practices on at least an annual basis.